Fuzzy math: Democrats spend big to draw small-dollar donors

 Others simply gave up — or dropped out.

-In a still-crowded Democratic field, with time increasingly running out to break into the top tier of candidates, not qualifying for the debate could doom several candidacies.
+In a still-crowded Democratic field , with time increasingly running out to break into the top tier of candidates, not qualifying for the debate could doom several candidacies.
 Still, many have vowed to forge on, hoping that they can reach the requirements before the following debate in October.

-“We’re getting to the cutoff point for a lot of lower-tier candidates,” said Tim Lim, a digital strategist and fundraiser who worked on Hillary Clinton’s 2016 campaign.
+“We’re getting to the cutoff point for a lot of lower-tier candidates ,” said Tim Lim, a digital strategist and fundraiser who worked on Hillary Clinton’s 2016 campaign.
 “Folks who are in the bottom half right now, unless they start deficit spending I don’t know how they are going to do it.”

 Though earlier debates had lower floors, the Democratic National Committee upped the stakes for the coming two.
 As of now, 10 candidates have reached the qualifying thresholds on donors and polling.
 If that holds, the September debate would be the first of the cycle held on a single night.